sot/cheta/doc/ipython_tutorial.rst

 **Pylab**

-For interactive data analysis IPython has a special ``-pylab`` command line option which automatically imports elements of the Numpy and the Matplotlib environments.
+For interactive data analysis IPython has a special ``--pylab`` command line option which automatically imports elements of the Numpy and the Matplotlib environments.
 This provides a Matlab-like environment allowing very simple and direct commands like::

-  % ipython -pylab
+  % ipython --pylab

   x = arange(0, 10, 0.2)
   y = sin(x)